Prefix un- (Negative Meaning) | English Vocabulary

 This video focuses on English word formation using the prefix un- and shows how word meanings change through simple and clear transformations.
+It highlights word form changes, making it easy to recognize patterns in English vocabulary.

 You will see and hear common word pairs such as do → undo, fair → unfair, happy → unhappy, load → unload, lock → unlock, and usual → unusual, allowing you to study both spelling and pronunciation at the same time.